On this page:

 - Student projects can feed into larger, ongoing research projects within the laboratory, and student-generated data can contribute toward grant applications and publications.

-- Faculty will have access to highly-motivated students who may wish to continue with research once they conclude with the ASK Program.
+- Faculty will have access to highly motivated students who may wish to continue with research once they conclude with the ASK program.

-- ASK Program faculty help our CoSM students to be excited about science, transitioning them from students into scientists.
+- ASK program faculty help our COSM students to be excited about science, transitioning them from students into scientists.

 *Faculty may submit projects headed by a single faculty member, or by teams of faculty from single or multiple COSM departments.